You can stop the misinformation cycle by doing the following:

 One of the most important considerations not accounted for in this study that has been consistently overlooked was quality of habitat.
 The model does not consider the availability of food and cover between the areas where coyote control was conducted and not It is well documented that food is the primary factor controlling population densities.
 In a book edited by Project Coyote Science advisor Dr. Mark Bekoff “Coyote Biology, Behavior and Management” Guy E. Connoly points out.“Nearly all animal populations fluctuate irregularly within limits that are extremely restricted compared to what is theoretically possible.
 Population levels of several species of carnivores have been shown to fluctuate in response to variations in the abundance of their principal prey” “Therefore, it is not surprising that most studies of the factors limiting coyote populations have identified food as the predominant constraint.”

-DON'T KILL COYOTES, MORE WILL TAKE THEIR PLACE
+DON'T TRAP COYOTES, MORE WILL TAKE THEIR PLACE

 Advocates attempt to downplay the effectiveness of trapping by claiming trapping is only a temporary solution because other coyotes will quickly come in to fill the void.
 Well, they're partly right.
 Trapping once and considering the problem solved is about as silly as getting one haircut and considering that task done.
 Just like hair, coyotes management plans require maintenance.
 However, they fail to recognize the effectiveness of trapping as part of a well rounded urban coyote management plan that includes education and coyote behavior monitoring.